faranalytics/scalability/README.md

     - `duplexOptions` `<stream.DuplexOptions>` Optional `stream.DuplexOptions` to be passed to the `stream.Duplex` i.e., the parent class of the `WorkerPool`.
 - Returns: `<WorkerPool>`

 A `WorkerPool` wraps the `MessagePorts` of the Worker threads into a single `stream.Duplex`.
-Hence, a `WorkerPool` *is a* `stream.Duplex`, so it can be passed to the *Net-Services* `createService` helper function.
+Hence, a `WorkerPool` *is a* `stream.Duplex`, so it can be passed to the *Network-Services* `createService` helper function.
 This is the stream adapter that is used in the module of the main thread.

 ### scalability.createPortStream(options)
 - `options` `<stream.DuplexOptions>` Optional `stream.DuplexOptions` to be passed to the `stream.Duplex` i.e., the parent class of the `PortStream`.

 A `PortStream` wraps the `parentPort` of the Worker thread into a `stream.Duplex`.
-Hence, a `PortStream` *is a* `stream.Duplex`, so it can be passed to the *Net-Services* `createService` helper function.
+Hence, a `PortStream` *is a* `stream.Duplex`, so it can be passed to the *Network-Services* `createService` helper function.
 This is the stream adapter that is used in the Worker module.